Doug Pazienza BSc, Dip. Humanistic Counselling, Reg. MBACP

 All sessions are a 50-minute therapeutic hour.
 They occur weekly and generally follow a pattern of same time, day and place.

-I usually recommend a course of six sessions with most clients.
-However, there is no obligation but I believe it's important to terminate any length of counselling with an ending so we can reflect on our therapeutic journey and you can process any feelings that arise from our ending.
+I usually recommend a course of six sessions with most clients to begin with.
+However, there is no obligation.
+Whatever the duration of any course of counselling, I ask that we plan for an ending because I believe it's important to terminate after we have reflected on our work and you have processed any unexpected feelings that may arise.

 To enquire about booking a session at either location